-This note is organized as follows.
-In section 2 we briefly review the Ho\v{r}ava gravity and setup our conventions.
-In section 3 we couple scalar field to Ho\v{r}ava gravity, and describe the cosmological evolution of this Ho\v{r}va gravity/scalar matter system.
-In section 4 we calculate the scalar field perturbation, including the gravity perturbations.
-We get the full second-order perturbation action, which reduces to the standard result in IR limit.
-In UV limit, the scalar perturbation is essentially scale-invariant.
-In section 5, we calculate the non-gaussianties.
+The paper is organized as follows.
+In Section 2, we briefly review the Ho\v{r}ava gravity and set out our conventions.
+In Section 3, we couple the scalar field to Ho\v{r}ava gravity, and describe the cosmological evolution of the Ho\v{r}va gravity/scalar matter system.
+In Section 4, we calculate the scalar field perturbation, including the gravity perturbations.
+We get the full second-order perturbation action, which reduces to the standard result in the IR limit.
+In the UV limit, the scalar perturbation is essentially scale-invariant.
+In Section 5, we calculate the non-gaussianities.
 Finally, we make a conclusion and discuss several related issues.